 A comprehensive uranium inventory system to demonstrate compliance with Safeguards requirements is maintained by BRR.
 Receipts and shipments of natural uranium material are recorded, and all uranium transfer reports are submitted to CNSC.
-In 2023 three short notice random inspections (SNRI), a Design Information Verification (DIV), and a Physical Inventory Verification (PIV) were conducted by the International Atomic Energy Agency (IAEA).
+In 2024 three short notice random inspections (SNRI), a Complementary Access (CA) inspection, two Design Information Verification (DIV), and a Physical Inventory Verification (PIV) were conducted by the International Atomic Energy Agency (IAEA).